mynk-tmr/notes/Backend Dev/Beginner.md

 ##### Statelessness
 - client + server can work without knowing each other's state and content of previous msgs.
 ##### Cachebility
-- to reduce the load on database and handle large traffic. e,g, `Redis` to implement this
+- to reduce load on database and handle large traffic. e,g, `Redis` to implement this
 - It permits any data format
 ##### Layered system
 -  inherits security from underlying TCP layer